What Happens If You Die Without a Will in NC

 - If two or more children (or their descendants) survives you, then your spouse inherits the first $60,000 in value but only one-third of the balance of the personal property; your children inherit the remaining personal property.

-Note, however, that North Carolina Provides a safeguard for surviving spouses.
-Under North Carolina law, a spouse can claim an elective share of your estate, regardless of what your Will says.
+Note, however, that North Carolina protects a surviving spouse with an elective share.
+A spouse can claim a percentage of the total estate, regardless of what your Will says.

 What Happens If You Don’t Have Surviving Blood Relatives?